What you need to know about cremation services and costs in California

 Once the funeral home has completed the direct cremation and the family has returned the ashes, a memorial can be organized at an appropriate and meaningful time and place.

-All this can be arranged at a fraction of the cost of a cremation funeral or a burial funeral with a funeral home.
+All this can be arranged at a fraction of the cost of a cremation or a burial funeral with a funeral home.

 Visit our Guide to Scattering Cremated Remains or our Memorialization and Cremation Tribute Ideas to learn more.